Drambuie: Scotland's Royal Whisky Elixir

 Drambuie's story begins in 1746 with Prince Charles Edward Stuart (Bonnie Prince Charlie) sharing his personal liqueur recipe with John MacKinnon of Skye as reward for protection.
 The name derives from Gaelic 'An Dram Buidheach' meaning 'the drink that satisfies'.

-The recipe, combining aged Scotch whisky, heather honey, herbs, and spices, remained within the MacKinnon family until 1893, when John Ross began commercial production at the Broadford Hotel on the Isle of Skye.
+The recipe, combining aged Scotch Whisky, heather honey, herbs, and spices, remained within the MacKinnon family until 1893, when John Ross began commercial production at the Broadford Hotel on the Isle of Skye.

-The MacKinnon family officially registered the brand in 1893, initiating the first commercial production of this Highland whisky liqueur.
+The MacKinnon family officially registered the brand in 1893, initiating the first commercial production of this Highland Whisky liqueur.

 Historical Development